 In the Biological Sciences Department, you can choose a major or minor in Biology, Botany, or Zoology.
 Students who major in Biology may elect to specialize in one of several concentrations: Cellular/Molecular Biology, Ecology, General Biology, Marine Biology, Microbiology, or Science Education (Life Science Teacher Preparation).
 All majors emphasize hands-on learning and personal interaction with faculty members.
-Many courses take advantage of the outstanding natural environment surrounding Humboldt State.
+Many courses take advantage of the outstanding natural environment surrounding Cal Poly Humboldt Humboldt.
 Programs are structured to allow latitude for student choice in developing a program suitable to individual needs.
 There are also many opportunities for independent and faculty-mentored studies.

 - Diverse faculty committed to undergraduate education and mentorship.